 "Edinburgh's Christmas" is a package of Yuletide themed events, run on behalf of Edinburgh City Council.
 They run from the third week in November, through St Andrew's Day, to early January as the 3-day Edinburgh's Hogmanay festivities come to an end.
 Together with Burns Night at the end of January, these festivities are also known collectively as "Edinburgh's Winter Festivals".

-In 2022, Edinburgh's Christmas is focused on a few key sites in Edinburgh's New Town:
+Details for Edinburgh's Christmas 2023 have not been released yet, but the festivities are likely to be similar to previous years, focused on a few key sites in Edinburgh's New Town:

-- Christmas Market (East Princes Street Garden and the Mound)
+- Christmas Market (East Princes Street Garden and the Mound Precinct)

 - Santa Land (West Princes Street Garden)